evenbrenden/make-slides/slides.md

 1. [Linked](http://www.link.com) item
 2. Some emojis ✔️
-3. Not all though :/
+3. Not all though X

 ---